 The Creative Commons license that you entered into with RCP licenses the poster for noncommercial uses only, including but not limited to:

--You will receive the gift card upon RCP review and approval of the poster, and delivery of the PDF and native files by the final due date, which will be communicated to students in advance.
+- You will receive the gift card upon RCP review and approval of the poster, and delivery of the PDF and native files by the final due date.

 When creating the poster, remember to assume that your audience is unfamiliar with your project.
 Most of the audience will not be knowledgeable in your field, so avoid jargon and acronyms.
 If you must use technical terms, be sure to define them.